-Oveedia is a region specific OTA focused on travel to and throughout Central America and the Caribbean [Latin Countries].
-Oveedia offers over 16,000 hoteliers, vacation rental operators and individual condominium owners (local to the region), a place to market their properties while allowing travelers to book their travel to these emerging destinations through Oveedia.
+Oveedia is a region specific OTA focused on travel to and throughout Central America and the Latin countries of the Caribbean.
+Oveedia targets to offer over 16,000 hoteliers, vacation rental operators and individual condominium owners (local to the region), a place to market their properties while allowing travelers to book their travel to these emerging destinations through Oveedia.